 This is perhaps the most important thing we do.
 Making sure people have food on the table.
 A roof over their heads.
 All the things a lot of us take for granted until we need help.
 This is where you’ll find it.

 There’s childcare, child support, employment, energy, food, financial, medical and mental health assistance.
-If you’re a senior, veteran or a person with a disability, there’s a program designed just for you.
+If you’re an older adult, veteran or a person with a disability, there’s a program designed just for you.
 There are also programs for adult and child protection.
 Even transit programs to help you get around.
 Many of these services are made possible through the Community Services Block Grant, Developmental Disabilities Mill Levy Grant, and the Philip S. Miller Grant.

 We have partnerships with government agencies, local non-profits, faith-based organizations, and private sector service providers.
 Working together, we take on the tough issues of poverty and homelessness in Douglas County, including women, infant and children.